xemonix0/Cherry-Doom/README.md

 - **Interactive character cast** (Turn keys to rotate enemy, Run key to gib, Strafe keys to skip) [p.f.
 Crispy Doom]
 - **Zoom key**
-- **Automap position isn't reset to player position when opening it with Follow Mode off**
 - Toggle to **allow chat in singleplayer** (CFG-Only: `sp_chat`)
 - The **Chaingun can be given a custom sound effect** by providing a `DSCHGUN` sound effect lump